Need to finance something, but have little or no credit? Learn how to build credit with or without a credit card.

 Building your credit score is a great way to build your credit.
 Generally, good credit scores mean more credit available to you, while bad credit means less credit available to you.

 Improve your credit score and you'll see your credit build too.
+You can build a better credit score by using credit responsibly and having a low credit utilization rate.

 There are many ways to build credit with or without a credit card.
 First, let's go over how to build credit WITH a credit card.